2026 Summer Academy

 • Afternoon classes begin at 2.00pm and run to 5.00pm

-Classes will be held at trusted locations within Gloversville.
+Classes will be held at trusted locations within Gloversville including The Gloversville Public Library, Shoeleather Express’ ‘ED’ Center, and Trail Station Park.

 You will receive a detailed class schedule with all locations and classes held.

-• We will do our best to make sure that there are healthy snacks and drinks available free of charge throughout the day, but please provide either a packed lunch or money for your child to purchase lunch during their break.
+• Depending on funding, we hope to offer small, healthy lunches to our students.
+We will do our best to make sure that there are healthy snacks and drinks available free of charge throughout the day, but please provide either a packed lunch or money for your child to purchase lunch during their break.

 • Please let us know as soon as possible if your child will be late or absent.
 Many of our in-class exercises are done in pairs or small groups, so we will want to know if another student’s scene or activity partner will be absent or late so as to be able to edit our lesson plan or find a substitute.